14 Types of Hawks in New Mexico

 2. Red-tailed Hawk

-The Red-tailed Hawk is one of the most common types of hawks in New Mexico.
-It is easily identifiable with its reddish-brown tail, which adults can flash as a warning sign to other birds.
+Red-tailed hawks are one of the most common types of hawks in New Mexico.
+They are easily identifiable with their reddish-brown tail, which adults can flash as a warning sign to other birds.
 Red-tailed hawks typically build nests in trees such as tall pines or oaks.

 These types of hawks in New Mexico migrate to more hospitable climates during the winter and return to New Mexico in early March and April.
 They prefer living near open fields where they can hunt small mammals and occasionally take larger prey.
 The Red-tailed Hawk is an important part of New Mexico’s ecosystem, serving as an important predator that helps keep populations of small animals in check.